asvyazhin/CSS-guideline/README.md

 ## Comments on closing tags

-After every major chunk of HTML, for example, the end of a carousel, or the end of the content <div>, I place a closing-comment, for example:
+After a long chain of tags that belong to the same semantic group, it is recommended to leave a comment after last closing tag, for example:

 ```html
 <div class=content>